Fix Blurry Screen Windows: Text and Scaling

 - Select the (Recommended) value.

-- If certain older desktop apps still look blurry, you can fix them individually: right-click the app's shortcut, select Properties, go to the Compatibility tab, click Change high DPI settings, and check the box for "Override high DPI scaling behavior" (set it to Application).
+- If certain older desktop apps still look blurry, you can fix them individually: right-click the appâs shortcut, select Properties, go to the Compatibility tab, click Change high DPI settings, and check the box for âOverride high DPI scaling behaviorâ (set it to Application).

-Step 3: Enable ClearType Text Tuning
+Step 3: Enable ClearType text tuning

-Sometimes the overall image is sharp, but the text specifically looks jagged or fuzzy.
-Windows uses a technology called ClearType to smooth out fonts using sub-pixel rendering.
-This is crucial for monitors with lower Pixels Per Inch (PPI).
+Windows uses ClearType technology to smooth out fonts using sub-pixel rendering.
+This step is crucial for monitors with lower Pixels Per Inch (PPI).

 - Press the Windows key and type ClearType.